elenaspb2019/kubernetes-migration/README.md

 CMD ["python", "/app/application.py"]
 ```

-- `FROM python:3.5` - inherit from public image from Docker Hub registry with python and all dependencies installed.
+- `FROM python:3.5` - inherit from the public image from Docker Hub registry with python and all dependencies installed.
-- `WORKDIR /app` - create working directory with application.
+- `WORKDIR /app` - create a working directory with the application.
 - `COPY ./application /app` - copy local `application` directory to the container's `app`.
 - `EXPOSE 8000` - make port 8000 of container available outside this container.
 - `CMD ["python", "/app/application.py"]` - execute `python /app/application.py` during every container launch.